 - Newspaper: Got a scoop for you – citizens in our town are getting together to plan a take- back of our democracy.
 Come on over on Nov.
 9 to find out how Move to Amend is helping lead the people into battle for our government. http://bit.ly/example [link to your FB event]

 Drill down to your inner circle and make a personal appeal to those closest to you.
-Use Facebook’s message feature to send a personal message to a handful of your closest friends, those who you believe will support your house party by attending, inviting others, or helping you in some other way.
+Send a personal message to a handful of your closest friends, those who you believe will support your event by attending, inviting others, or helping you in some other way.
 This message should be personal so they know it’s coming from you, not from a faceless organization.
+For example:

 1. Please send this invitation to YOUR closest friends and ask them if they want a) government for the people or b) government for the corporations – anyone who answers A is invited to the party on November 9.